Keeping pharmacy profile information up-to-date

 Location/address

-For information about regulatory matters and applications for location change, see: Market entry regulations.
+For regulatory guidance and location change applications, see: Market entry regulations.

-If your address has changed or needs correcting, see also: the change of circumstance guide/checklist because your address may need updating in multiple places.
+If your address has changed or needs correcting, refer to the pharmacy change of circumstance guide/checklist—your address may need updating in several places.

 LPC area